slashk/prowlpy/README.rst

 Dependencies:
 =============

-No extra dependency (Prowlpy use only basic python modules).
+No extra dependency (Prowlpy use only basic python modules) unless testing is desired.

 The socket module must be compiled with SSL support.